A guide how to plant roses to gain thriving results

 The mail-order package has just arrived and you are eager to grab the shovel and dig the plant hole instantly.

 Great, I am always excited too, when it comes to planting a newly arrived rose-delivery.

+They are offered from the fall to spring.
 As I have described the planting of bare root roses on a different page, this article will cover the other three possibilities how to plant roses.

 Although container roses nowadays can be planted the whole year, I would recommend reading my article about when to plant roses.